RoshiniMadisetty/OS-Jackfruit/README.md

 Multi-container support
 🏗️ Architecture

-Containers are created using Linux namespaces and managed by a user-space runtime.
+Containers are created and managed through a user-space runtime interacting with a kernel module.

 Client (CLI)
    ↓